The ring of integers of Hopf-Galois degree p extensions of p-adic fields with dihedral normal closure: Consequences

 Recall that by Proposition \ref{progivenram} we can assure the existence of a dihedral degree $2p$ extension of $p$-adic fields (and consequently of a degree $p$ extension with dihedral normal closure) with given ramification.
 We will use this result and Theorem \ref{maintheorem} to construct examples of extensions with behaviour which was not already known.

 The first of the examples is related with weakly ramified extensions, i.e. those Galois extensions of $p$-adic fields for which the second ramification group $G_2$ is trivial.
-In \cite{johnston}, Johnston proved that the ring of integers of such an extension is always free over the associated order.
-In the following, we prove that in our case, even if $\widetilde{L}/K$ is weakly ramified, $\mathcal{O}_L$ need not be $\mathfrak{A}_H$-free.
+In \cite[Theorem 1.2]{johnston}, Johnston proved that the ring of integers of such an extension is always free over the associated order in the classical Galois structure.
+The following result will give rise to a weakly ramified extension whose ring of integers is not free over the associated order of some non-classical Hopf-Galois structure.

-\begin{pro} Let $L/K$ be a degree $p$ extension of $p$-adic fields with dihedral normal closure $\widetilde{L}$ such that $\widetilde{L}/K$ is weakly ramified and $e>1$.
-Then $\mathcal{O}_L$ is $\mathfrak{A}_H$-free if and only if $p=3$. \end{pro} \begin{proof} We use Proposition \ref{progivenram} to prove that such an extension exists.
-Let $K$ be an absolutely ramified $p$-adic field, i.e. with ramification index $e>1$.
-Since $t=1$ is odd and coprime with $p$, by Proposition \ref{progivenram} there is a dihedral degree $2p$ extension $E$ of $K$ with ramification jump $t$.
-Then we may take $L/K$ as a degree $p$ subextension of $E/K$, so that $E=\widetilde{L}$.
-Now, we have and $a=\frac{p+1}{2}$, which does not divide $p-1$ for $p>3$.
-If that is the case, by Theorem \ref{maintheorem} (3), $\mathcal{O}_L$ is not $\mathfrak{A}_H$-free. \end{proof}
+\begin{pro} There exists a degree $p$ extension of $p$-adic fields $L/K$ with dihedral normal closure $\widetilde{L}$ such that $\widetilde{L}/K$ is weakly ramified and $e>1$.
+For such an extension, $\mathcal{O}_L$ is $\mathfrak{A}_{L/K}$-free if and only if $p=3$. \end{pro} \begin{proof} We first prove the existence using Proposition \ref{progivenram}.
+Let $K$ be an absolutely ramified $p$-adic field, i.e. with ramification index $e>1$ over $\mathbb{Q}_p$.
+Since $t=1$ is odd and coprime with $p$, by Proposition \ref{progivenram} there is a degree $p$ extension $L/K$ with dihedral normal closure $\widetilde{L}$ whose ramification jump is $t$.

+Let us prove the equivalence.
+Let $L/K$ be an extension as in the statement, so that $t=1$ and $e>1$.
+Then and $a=\frac{p+1}{2}$, which divides $p-1$ if and only if $p=3$.
+Thus, the statement follows from Theorem \ref{maintheorem} (3). \end{proof}

+If $L$ is as in Proposition \ref{proweakly}, the Galois group of $\widetilde{L}/K$ is a semidirect product, and hence we can consider induced Hopf-Galois structures on $\widetilde{L}/K$ (see \cite{cresporiovela} for the definition and the main properties of induced Hopf-Galois structures).